ByronBenton/ByronBenton/README.md

 😄 Pronouns: He/Him
-🌱 I’m currently learning: HTML, CSS with plans to learn Python in the future.
+🌱 I’m currently learning: HTML and CSS with plans to learn Python in the future.
 ⚡ Fun fact: I love to workout and practice amateur videography and photogrpahy.